mkutay/catter/README.md

 - has a custom designed comment system,
 - has view counter for every post,
 - has a page where anyone on the internet can sign and mark their presence,
-- has LaTeX and syntax highlighting support,
+- has LaTeX support in markdown,
 - has a page for projects you do,
-- has a system for tags for posts.
+- has a system for tags for posts,
+- uses [CodeHike](https://codehike.org/) for beautifully designed code blocks.

 See my [blog](https://www.mkutay.dev) for a working example that is based on this repository.